gesellkammer/lilyponddist/README.rst

 lilyponddist
 ============

-This package wraps the binary distribution of lilypond, allowing to install it in order to be used from python.
+This package wraps the binary distribution of lilypond, allowing to install and use lilypond from python

+Notice that this package installs lilypond from the releases provided by the lilypond team.
+It does not conflict with any user-installed lilypond version, since it places lilypond at an ad-hoc place, without modifying the PATH or any other part of the environment.

-At the moment it is hardcoded to download and install lilypond 2.24.1.
-The platforms supported are linux x86_64 and windows x86_64.
-For macos it is recommended to install via homebrew, which supports both x64 and arm64.
+At the moment the platforms supported are linux x86_64, windows x86_64 and macos x86_64.
+For macos arm64 the only way to install a native version is via homebrew.

-At first run it will download the corresponding distribution.
+At first run ``lilyponddist`` will download the corresponding distribution.
+Whenever lilypond releases a new binary this package will be updated with the new URLs.
+After the package itself is updated the lilypond version can be updated by calling the ``update`` function

 Installation
 ------------

 .. code:: bash

-    pip install lilyponddist
+    pip install --update lilyponddist

 Example